-- A brother-in-law of Mr. Murray is employed as a Director, Service Operations in the Accounts Installation Department, and received a salary and incentive of approximately \$240,000 for 2013, as well as benefits consistent with those provided to other employees with equivalent qualifications and responsibilities. - During 2013, the Company had an agreement with BlackRock, Inc., or BlackRock, which holds greater than five percent of the Company's outstanding stock as of December 31, 2013.
-Under this agreement, BlackRock provided fixed income investment management services to the Company, for which the Company paid approximately \$3.9 million in fees for the year ended December 31, 2013.
-The fees were determined solely on the amount of assets under management, and were comparable to those of non-affiliated customers. - During 2013, the Company had various business relationships with JP Morgan Chase & Co., or JPMorgan, which holds greater than five percent of the Company's outstanding stock as of December 31, 2013.
-Under these relationships, JPMorgan: (i) provided agent services and credit in connection with our 2013 amended and restated credit agreement; (ii) served as the issuer of our travel and entertainment corporate credit cards; (iii) provided investment custody services; (iv) paid our subsidiary, Concentra Inc., or its affiliates an immaterial amount of fees for occupational medicine, urgent care, physical therapy, and health and wellness services; and (v) provided general banking services.
-For all of the services provided to Humana by JPMorgan, we paid approximately \$8.3 million in fees and expenses to JPMorgan for the year ended December 31, 2013, and the rates in each case were comparable to those of non-affiliated customers.
+- A brother-in-law of Mr. Murray is employed as a Director, Service Operations in the Accounts Installation Department, and received a salary and incentive of approximately \$300,000 for 2014, as well as benefits consistent with those provided to other employees with equivalent qualifications and responsibilities. - During 2014, the Company had an agreement with BlackRock, Inc., or BlackRock, which holds greater than five percent of the Company's outstanding stock as of December 31, 2014.
+Under this agreement, BlackRock provided fixed income investment management services to the Company, for which the Company paid approximately \$3.8 million in fees for the year ended December 31, 2014.
+The fees were determined solely on the amount of assets under management, and were comparable to those of non-affiliated customers. - During 2014, the Company had various business relationships with JP Morgan Chase & Co., or JPMorgan, which holds greater than five percent of the Company's outstanding stock as of December 31, 2014.
+Under these relationships, JPMorgan: (i) provided agent services and credit in connection with our amended and restated credit agreement; (ii) provided underwriting services in connection with our offering of senior notes; (iii) served as the issuer of our travel and entertainment corporate credit cards; (iv) provided investment custody services; (v) paid our subsidiary, Concentra Inc., or its affiliates an immaterial amount of fees for occupational medicine, urgent care, physical therapy, and health and wellness services; and (vi) provided general banking services.
+For all of the services provided to Humana by JPMorgan, we paid approximately \$9 million in fees and expenses to JPMorgan for the year ended December 31, 2014, and the rates in each case, to our knowledge, were comparable to those of non-affiliated customers.